These Champagne Cocktails are made FOUR ways: Raspberry Royale, Mimosa, Poinsettia, and Classic — the perfect addition to your New Year’s Eve party!

 What is a champagne cocktail?

-Typically, a classic champagne cocktail is a drink made with sugar, bitters, champagne, brandy, and garnished with a maraschino cherry.
+A classic champagne cocktail is a beverage made with sugar, bitters, champagne, brandy, and garnished with a maraschino cherry.

 Today, we’re mixing it up with FOUR different versions:

 They’re all easy to make, festive, and bubbly!

 All four of these champagne cocktail variations include champagne, but here are the other ingredients you’ll need if you’re making all four!

 - Champagne – the MVP.
 See: what champagne to use for our recommendations.

 - Fruit Juice – used for the mimosa and the poinsettia.
 Use whatever you have on hand.
 Try grape juice, cranberry, orange, raspberry lemonade, etc.

 - Cointreau – used for the poinsettia.
 An orange-flavored triple sec liqueur that pairs beautifully with cranberry juice.

 - Angostura Bitters – a concentrated bitters flavored with herbs and spices.
 This is what gives the classic champagne cocktail it’s signature flavor.